eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 *DATA SECTION*
 <img width="1205" height="216" alt="image" src="https://github.com/user-attachments/assets/cc52cef8-a8d9-49a1-a25f-40379ddc11e3" />

 DATA 0x27: This is an 8-bit CRC of the command byte and address bytes which is computed by the DS2501.
-(We can ignore this data)

 DATA 0x41,'A': Data inside memory address 0x0006 which is the start address of the READ ROM command.
 DS2501 auto increments the address if the master issues more read time slots.